This Watchlist was researched by Marina Ghazaryan.

 The Nimdzi Localization Influencer Watchlist is your one-stop-shop for information on who the key individuals in our industry are, what they are up to at the moment, as well as links to their social media profiles.
 Get to know what they are doing, explore the trends and updates they share, and follow them for insights crucial to both individuals and businesses alike.

 To create the Nimdzi Localization Influencer Watchlist, we screened thousands of localization community members.
 Some of these you’ve likely been collaborating with over the years.
-Others are household names whose contributions to the development of our industry cannot go unnoticed.
+Others are household names whose contributions to the development of our industry and experience cannot go unnoticed.
 We’ve examined buyer-side executives, accomplished managers from the LSP world, language technology inventors, directors of various language associations, speakers, forum executives, and independent experts.
-We also included influencers with high post engagements either on Linkedin, Twitter, or even their personal blogs.
+We also included influencers with high post engagements either on Linkedin, Twitter, or even their personal blogs, people who are unafraid to speak up boldly and drive our industry onward.

-As a result, we initially collected over 100 profiles of various industry experts.
-Out of those 100 people, the list of the top 62 language industry influencers is sorted based on their influence on social media—with the baseline for consideration being their total combined social outreach in the number of followers (above 1,500).
+As a result, in 2020 we initially collected over 100 profiles of various industry experts.
+Out of those 100 people, the first list of the top 62 language industry influencers was sorted based on their influence on social media — with the baseline for consideration being their total combined social outreach in the number of followers (above 1,500).
+This year we’ve updated our list of influencers with the latest information on what the people are up to and added more than four dozen new names.

-We hope this Watchlist will serve as your ultimate starter guide to social media within the world of localization.
+This Watchlist is intended as your ultimate starter guide to social media within the world of localization.
 Follow the experts who inspire and motivate you, who provide the knowledge and updates you’re most interested in.
-Influencers share the latest news on translation and localization through insightful thought leadership on their blogs, LinkedIn, and Twitter pages.
 Go like and share their updates.
 Tweet about them.
 Even better, subscribe to their profiles, so they can continue doing the awesome job they’ve been doing for our industry.

 Following the top influencers also gives you the chance to hone your skills.
 Learn from the best, from their experience, knowledge, and advice.
 Influencers in localization and globalization sub-industries will keep up with the latest technological trends and industry standards, and learning opportunities through webcasts, conferences, etc.